 Both condos, as well as apartments, have their own set of features and requirements.
 Ideally, it completely depends on you as to which one would fit your needs better.

-For example, if you do not wish to pay more and want a budgeted living option, your probable pick would be renting an apartment.
-However, if the living status matters to you, you are likely to pick a condo unit for a living!
+For example, if you do not wish to pay more and want a budgeted option, your probable pick would be renting an apartment.
+However, if the living status matters to you, you are likely to pick a condo unit!

 In today’s times, however, condos are generally coming out as better housing options as compared to all the other options.
 The reason for this is the amenities on offer and the accessibility as well as ease of living that these spaces offer.
 Of course, there are exciting facilities that one can avail, have a better living standard and the location would be a more favorable one, too.